Wappsto/javascript-wappsto-wapp/README.md

 ### Waiting for the background to be ready

-If you need to comunitate with the background, it is a good idea to wait for the background to be ready.
+If you need to comunitate with the background, it is a good idea to wait for the background to be ready and have registered the `waitForForground` handler.
 This can be do using the `waitForBackground` function.

 ```javascript
 const result = await Wappsto.waitForBackground();